AMENDED & RESTATED CORPORATE GOVERNANCE PRINCIPLES

 Compensation: The Company compensates each independent Director based upon his or her service to the Company, including attendance at meetings and service on committees of the Board.
 Annual cash retainers, stipends for service as a committee chair, and equity compensation grants are designed to correspond to the relative responsibility of each director and are regularly reviewed to ensure they meet this standard.

 Cash Compensation: Independent Directors receive cash compensation for their service in an amount designated by the Compensation Committee in the form of an annual cash stipend.
 The Chairman (in the event of a non-employee Chairman of the Board) and the Vice Chairman receive an additional stipend based on these positions.
 The independent Directors who serve as Committee Chairs receive an additional stipend in recognition of their time devoted to the Company in this capacity.
 Stipend amounts are structured to reflect the additional requirements placed on each committee chair.
-The independent Directors are also compensated for attendance at meetings, the amount of which varies based on duration of the meeting, and a set amount per day for other days substantially spent on affairs of the Company.

 Each year the Compensation Committee shall review the Company's independent Director compensation, taking into account, among other things, comparable companies of similar size and in comparable industries, and recommend any changes to the Board that it deems appropriate The Board will consider recommendations from the Compensation Committee and make changes it deems appropriate.